Malicious iPhone Cable Used To Hijack Macs Can Be Purchased For $200

 “It’s like being able to sit at the keyboard and mouse of the victim but without actually being there,” MG said, before adding that he made the cables by hand by carefully modifying real Apple cables to attach his implant.

 “In the end, I was able to create 100 percent of the implant in my kitchen and then integrate it into a cable.
-And these prototypes at Def Con were mostly done the same way.”
+And these prototypes at Def con were mostly done the same way.”

 MG went on to say that he’s looking to have the cables produced as a “legitimate security tool,” and he’s already in talks with companies to make this happen.
 These cables will not be modified versions of Apple’s cables, but will instead be made from scratch.